fsharp/fslang-design/tooling/FST-1005-package-signing.md

 Any of the following do not apply:

-* Removing ownership of packages from F# Sofware Foundation
+* Removing ownership of packages from F# Software Foundation
 * Removing ability of F# Software Foundation to manage the above projects in conjunction with Microsoft
 * Removing of any existing permissions or capabilities for the F# Software Foundation